The Living Encyclopedia of Consciousness

 Consciousness Theory & Psychedelics

-Integrated Information Theory (IIT), proposed by Giulio Tononi, measures consciousness as "Φ" — the degree to which a system integrates information beyond its parts.
-Under this framework, psychedelics increase Φ dramatically — which would mean they literally increase consciousness.
-This aligns with the phenomenology: psychedelic states feel like "more" consciousness, not altered consciousness.
+Giulio Tononi's Integrated Information Theory measures consciousness as "Φ," the degree to which a system integrates information beyond the sum of its parts.
+On that view, psychedelics push Φ up steeply, which would mean they don't just alter consciousness but increase it.
+That fits the phenomenology: the states feel like more consciousness, not a distorted version of the usual amount.

 Chapter VI